marcinwiacek/pl1/readme.md

 stage number 3 will happen in far future... but if project goals will be achieved, maybe it will be possible at least creating secure and effective embedded devices.
 Who knows?

-Example from work done in first project days:
+(Update 18 Feb 2024) Example from work done in first project days:

 ![Screenshot from 18 Feb 2024](screen2.png)

+(Update 25 Feb 2024) There is already very primitive software emulator and some postmortem document describing, where it can go.
+Now I need to go into drawing board and make it much, much better.

 # About author